spencermountain/wtf_wikipedia/README.md

 ```

 # Contributing
-Never-ender projects like these are only good with many-hands, and I try to be a friendly maintainer. (promise!)
+projects like these are only good with many-hands, and I try to be a friendly maintainer. (promise!)

 [Join in](./Contributing.md)

 MIT